GETTING TO KNOW JESUS PERSONALLY

 Is God’s plan for us that we be happy and prosperous, or is it to know God to the extent that at every moment we are aware of His will for us and His Presence with us?

-I am of the opinion that every person who is saved to the new world of righteousness, the new sky and earth reign of the Lord Jesus, will be able to drink of the water of eternal life and thus have the Holy Spirit in him.
+I believe that every person who is saved to the new world of righteousness, the new sky and earth reign of the Lord Jesus, will be able to drink of the water of eternal life and thus have the Holy Spirit in him.
 I think it will be natural for him to be aware of the will of God and the Presence of God at all times.

 You know, those who are called of God were created to be the dwelling place, the throne, of God and the Lamb.
 As such it absolutely is unthinkable that we ever should act independently of God.